MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 ## Embed your content within your application

-Even though the steps to embed your content can be done with the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/), the example codes described in this article are made with the **.NET SDK**.
+Even though the steps to embed your content can be done with the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/), the example codes described in this article are made with the .NET SDK.

-To integrate a report into a web app, you use the **Power BI REST API**, or the **Power BI C# SDK**, and an Azure Active Directory authorization **access token** to get a report.
-Then you load the report by using the same **access token**.
-The **Power BI Rest API** provides programmatic access to specific **Power BI** resources.
+To integrate a report into a web app, you use the Power BI REST API or the Power BI C# SDK.
+You also use an Azure Active Directory authorization access token to get a report.
+Then you load the report by using the same access token.
+The Power BI Rest API provides programmatic access to specific Power BI resources.
 For more information, see [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/) and the [Power BI JavaScript API](https://github.com/Microsoft/PowerBI-JavaScript).

 ### Get an access token from Azure AD

-Within your application, you first need to get an **access token**, from Azure AD, before you can make calls to the Power BI REST API.
+Within your application, you first need to get an access token from Azure AD before you can make calls to the Power BI REST API.
 For more information, see [Authenticate users and get an Azure AD access token for your Power BI app](get-azuread-access-token.md).

 ### Get a report

-To get a **Power BI** report, you use the [Get Reports](https://docs.microsoft.com/rest/api/power-bi/reports/getreports) operation, which gets a list of Power BI reports.
+To get a Power BI report, you use the [Get Reports](https://docs.microsoft.com/rest/api/power-bi/reports/getreports) operation, which gets a list of Power BI reports.
 From the list of reports, you can get a report ID.

 ### Get reports by using an access token